 An important part of any disease prevention plan is disinfection.
-Disinfectants keep your dog’s living areas clean and wild bacteria and virus numbers low!
+Disinfectants keep your dog’s living areas clean and wild bacteria and virus numbers low.
 If dogs never get a large dose of a respiratory virus, your dog will handle the exposure without coughing.
-Large doses of viruses will always bring respiratory disease just as coughing in your face gives you a cold every time!
+Large doses of viruses will always bring respiratory disease, just as someone coughing in your face gives you a cold every time.

-Common disinfectants that get Parvo virus are effective against Kennel Cough.
-Our preference is
+Common disinfectants that get Parvovirus are effective against Kennel Cough.
+Our preferences are

 , and Accel®

 can be used in a fogger

 to decrease the wild bugs in kennels or boarding facilities and is often used in pet shops safely.
 Although it does not penetrate, household bleach at 1:30 dilution is an effective disinfectant for your pet’s crates, food and water bowls, or sleeping area.